 There are entire Facebook groups, books and websites dedicated to helping parents survive, diagnose and manage reflux in their babies.
-However, much misinformation abounds, our blog will help you separate fact from fiction.
+However, much misinformation abounds, unfortunately.

 What is reflux?

 Reflux is the medical term for ‘spitting up’!
 It occurs when the contents of the stomach come back up into the oesophagus or mouth.
-It’s also called gastro-oesophageal reflux, regurgitation, posseting or silent reflux (when the stomach contents don’t make it all the way up and out of the mouth!).
+It’s also called gastro-oesophageal reflux, regurgitation, posseting or silent reflux (when the stomach contents don’t make it up and out of the mouth!).

-Reflux usually begins before 8 weeks of age.
-It may be frequent with some babies having 6 or more episodes every day, typically peaks at four months and resolves in 90% of babies by one-year-old.
+Reflux usually begins before eight weeks of age.
+It may be frequent with some babies having six or more episodes every day, typically peaks at four months and resolves in 90% of babies by one-year-old.